You Got Served: Plot

-David has been getting romantically closer to Liyah, Elgin's sister.
+As the days go on, David has been getting romantically closer to Liyah, Elgin's sister.
 While discussing their loss to Wade on the basketball court, Elgin and David decide that they have to pick up some extra shifts for Emerald to recoup their losses.
-Vick arrives and asks to join their crew and says that his crew disbanded after repeatedly losing battles.
-David leaves the court and tells Elgin that instead of picking him up so that they can go to Emerald's spot that night, David will meet him up there separately, as he has something to do at the moment.
+Vick arrives and asks to join their crew, informing the duo that his crew disbanded after repeatedly losing battles.
+David leaves the court and tells Elgin that instead of picking him up so that they can go to Emerald's spot, David will meet him up there separately, as he has something to do at the moment.
 That "something to do" turns out to be going on a date with Liyah.
 While on a date, David gets excessive calls from his friends, to the annoyance of Liyah.
 Elgin gets a call from Emerald for a delivery of drugs and says that he and David need to come in earlier.
 When Elgin tries to call David, Liyah turns off David's phone before David can see who's calling, leaving Elgin to do the job himself.
-Elgin is ambushed by local thugs who take Emerald's money, leaving Elgin hospitalized, in trouble with Emerald, and furious at David for not showing up on time.

-The friends split up and form their own crews.
-Elgin forbids Liyah to see David, ignoring her and David's desire to help him.
+Elgin is ambushed by local thugs who take Emerald's money, leaving Elgin hospitalized, in trouble with Emerald, and furious at David for not showing up.
+The friends split up and Elgin forbids Liyah to see David, ignoring her and David's desire to help him.

+As David and Elgin start their own separate dance crews, Rico and Rashaan refuse to battle, staying neutral out of respect for both parties.
 Rico tells David and Elgin about the "Big Bounce", a $50,000 dance competition purportedly sponsored by MTV, which will provide the winning crew the opportunity to perform in a Lil' Kim video.
 Elgin sees this as a way to pay back Emerald and his grandmother.
-Attempts to bring Elgin and David together, particularly by Liyah and Rico, are unsuccessful.

-Later on, Emerald and his guards approach Elgin at his grandmother's home and throw Elgin inside the car.
-Emerald fires Elgin from ever working for him again and gives Elgin a few weeks to return his money to him, warning Elgin that if he doesn't pay him back, he “won't walk, let alone dance again”.
-Emerald reveals that he usually gives people only 24 hours to return any stolen money from him, but he decided to give Elgin a few weeks because David called Emerald and begged him not to hurt Elgin.
+Attempts to bring Elgin and David together, particularly by Liyah and Rico, are unsuccessful as Elgin refuses to listen to reason and David grows tired of Elgin pushing him away.
+Later on, Emerald and his guards approach Elgin at his grandmother's home and throw Elgin inside of his SUV.
+Emerald fires Elgin from ever working for him again and informs him that since David called Emerald and begged him not to hurt Elgin, he gives Elgin “a few weeks” to return his money to him, warning Elgin that if he doesn't pay him back, he won't “walk, let alone dance again”.